First home vacant land concession

 Complete the following forms and include them with your contract, and valuation (if required), when lodging them for stamping:

-- Claim for transfer duty concession first home vacant land (Form D2.7)
+- Claim a first home vacant land concession (Form D2.7)

 - Identity details annexure for each non-Australian transferor and transferee